FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Local login and registration

-Now that we have covered tokens, let's look at next steps for our application code.
+Now that we have covered the Authorization Code grant in detail, let's look at next steps for our application code.

 If you are implementing the **Local login and registration** mode, then your application is using OAuth to log users in.
 This means that after the OAuth workflow is complete, the user should be logged in and the browser should be redirected to your application.